megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

 #########################################

-The SDK provides a base class for Custom Box Data Serializer NoncedBoxDataSerializer<D extends NoncedBoxData> where D is type of serialized Custom Box Data So creation of a Custom Box Data Serializer can be done in following way:
+The SDK provides a base class for Custom Box Data Serializer ``NoncedBoxDataSerializer<D extends NoncedBoxData>`` where **D** is type of serialized Custom Box Data

+So creation of a Custom Box Data Serializer can be done in following way:
 ::
  public class CustomBoxDataSerializer implements NoncedBoxDataSerializer<CustomBoxData>

-That new Custom Box Data Serializer require's the following:
+The new Custom Box Data Serializer require's the following:

   1. Definition of function for writing Custom Box Data into the Scorex Writer by implementation of the following method.
      ::
       public void serialize(CustomBoxData boxData, Writer writer)

-  2. Definition of function for reading Custom Box Data from Scorex Reader by implementation of the function
+  2. Definition of function for reading Custom Box Data from Scorex *Reader* by implementation of the function
      ::
       public CustomBoxData parse(Reader reader)